Vertical Federated Learning: Concepts, Advances and Challenges: Preserving Data Privacy and Defending Against Attacks

 \subsubsection{Backdoor Attacks}

-Existing research on backdoor attacks can be divided into two main categories, \textit{targeted} and \textit{non-targeted}, depending on whether the attacker has a determinant backdoor target or not.
-Table \ref{table:backdoor_attacks} summarizes the settings and methods for existing backdoor attacks.
+Existing research on backdoor attacks can be divided into two main categories, \textit{targeted} and \textit{non-targeted}, depending on whether the attacker has a determinant backdoor target or not. {Figure \ref{fig:sub_fig_vfl_backdoor_attack} illustrates backdoor attacks}, and Table \ref{table:backdoor_attacks} summarizes the settings and methods for existing backdoor attacks.

 \textbf{Targeted backdoor attacks} secretly train a model that achieves high performance on both the original and the targeted backdoor tasks.
 The objective function of targeted backdoor attacks can be written as follows: